-- proceeds of fixed-charged assets (less direct realisation costs) to fixed charge-holders; - · fees and expenses of the liquidator or administrator; - preferential debts paid to preferred creditors usually limited to employee wages; - secondary preferential creditors HMRC (the UK tax authority) in respect of certain outstanding taxes; - the 'prescribed part' set aside from realisations from floating charge assets for unsecured creditors (up to a maximum of £600,000 in respect of charges created before 6 April 2020 and £800,000 for charges created thereafter); - proceeds of floating charge assets (less preferential debts and the prescribed part) paid to floating charge holders; - unsecured creditors (including HMRC in respect of taxes not subject to secondary preferential creditor treatment) rank equally between themselves unless they are subject to a binding subordination agreement; - · interest incurred on all unsecured debts post-liquidation; and - any surplus paid to shareholders in accordance with the company's articles of association.
+- proceeds of fixed-charged assets (less direct realisation costs) to fixed charge-holders; - · fees and expenses of the liquidator or administrator; - preferential debts paid to preferred creditors usually limited to employee wages; - secondary preferential creditors HMRC (the UK tax authority) in respect of certain outstanding taxes; - the 'prescribed part' set aside from realisations from floating charge assets for unsecured creditors (up to a maximum of £800,000 for charges created after 6 April 2020; - proceeds of floating charge assets (less preferential debts and the prescribed part) paid to floating charge holders; - unsecured creditors (including HMRC in respect of taxes not subject to secondary preferential creditor treatment) rank equally between themselves unless they are subject to a binding subordination agreement; - · interest incurred on all unsecured debts post-liquidation; and - any surplus paid to shareholders in accordance with the company's articles of association.

-A creditor may be required to disgorge payments from an insolvent company where:
+A creditor may be required to repay any payments received from an insolvent company where:

-- the insolvent company is found to have granted a preference, which occurs where: - within six months (or two years if the person being preferred is connected with the company) before the company went into liquidation, the insolvent company took an action that has placed a creditor in a better position than he or she would have been in;

-- the company was influenced by the desire to prefer that creditor; and - at the time of the action, the company was unable to pay its debts; or - the insolvent company is found to have made a transaction at an undervalue.
+- the insolvent company is found to have granted a preference, which occurs where: - within six months (or two years if the person being preferred is connected with the company) before the company went into liquidation, the insolvent company took an action that has placed a creditor in a better position than he or she would have been in; - the company was influenced by the desire to prefer that creditor; and - at the time of the action, the company was unable to pay its debts; or - the insolvent company is found to have made a transaction at an undervalue.
 This is where within two years before the administration or liquidation, a transaction was made with a person connected to the company, at below the market value, and at the time of the transaction the company was unable to pay its debts as they fell due.